Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Weight Rating Trap: Per Stand vs Per Pair

 Common real-world pairing: a 2T-per-stand (4T pair) set suits most passenger cars and light SUVs with room to spare.
-A 3T-per-stand (6T pair) set gives comfort for heavy SUVs, full-size utes and dual-cab 4WDs.
-If you find a “3-tonne pair” priced at what should be a 6T product, read the label again.
+A 3T-per-stand (6T pair) set gives comfort for heavy SUVs, full-size pickups and crew-cab 4WDs.
+If you find a “3-ton pair” priced at what should be a 6T product, read the label again.

 Height Range: Minimum and Maximum